These vegan tomatoes provençal (baked tomatoes) are made with flavor-packed summer tomatoes and fresh herbs for an easy side dish!

 What Kind of Tomatoes Can I Use?

-Can I Make these Baked Tomatoes Ahead of Time?
+Can I Make Tomatoes Provençal Ahead of Time?

 You sure can!